thepeopleseason/995callister/README.md

 can.
 Note: I've included images in this repo for the two lights that appeared to be not working with a working bulb in them.

+* There's a door jamb security plate in the front door to make it hard for someone to just kick in the door.
+Because of the plate, locking the front door requires you to push from the inside/pull from the outside with a bit of force to get the bolt to securely lock.

 ### Programming the Garage Entry Pad

 To program the exterior garage entry pad: